puppetlabs/puppet-docs/source/guides/configuring.markdown

 This `tagmail.conf` file will mail any resource events tagged with `webserver` but _not_ with `mailserver` to the httpadmins group; any emergency or critical events to to James, Zach, and Ben, and all events to the log-archive group.

-### `autosign.conf`

-The `autosign.conf` file (located at `/etc/puppet/autosign.conf` by default, and configurable with the `autosign` setting) is a list of certnames or certname globs (one per line) whose certificate requests will automatically be signed.

-    rebuilt.example.com
-    *.scratch.example.com
-    *.local

-Note that certname globs do not function as normal globs: an asterisk can only represent one or more subdomains at the front of a certname that resembles a fully-qualified domain name.
-(That is, if your certnames don't look like FQDNs, you can't use `autosign.conf` to full effect.

-As any host can provide any certname, autosigning should only be used with great care, and only in situations where you essentially trust any computer able to connect to the puppet master.

-### `device.conf`

-Puppet device, added in Puppet 2.7, configures network hardware using a catalog downloaded from the puppet master; in order to function, it requires that the relevant devices be configured in `/etc/puppet/device.conf` (configurable with the `deviceconfig` setting).

-`device.conf` is organized in INI-like blocks, with one block per device:

-    [device certname]
-        type <type>
-        url <url>
-    [router6.example.com]
-        type cisco
-        url ssh://admin:password@ef03c87a.local